 Durham Convention Center

 We support the City of Durham in their efforts to create a much needed 21st century downtown Police Headquarters facility.
 We look forward to theCommunity Visioning Session being held by General Services on Thursday evening, and encourage all who choose to live, work,

 Durham Convention Center – 301 W. Morgan Street

 The City of Durham has completed the purchase of two properties for the site of the new Durham Police Department Headquarters.
-Following the completion of environmental testing, the City paid $5.49 million for a 4.5 acre block on East Main Street as well as an additional $200,400 for a small parcel at the corner of Elizabeth and Hood Streets where the former Not
+Following the completion of environmental testing, the City paid $5.49 million for a 4.5 acre block on East Main Street as well as an additional $200,400 for a small parcel at the corner of Elizabeth and Hood Streets where the former Not Just Wings now sits.

 10 sites in North Carolina, including 2 in Durham (the Whitted School and the Durham Hosiery Mill Dye House) were just added to the National Register.
 We’re so glad to see these important buildings get recognized- and now they’re eligible for preservation tax credits!

 Congratulations to the Carrboro-based Caktus Group for buying and rehabbing 108 Morris St., a great 1910 building right by Five Points.

 Check out this article in the Durham News about the historic Fendol Bevers house.
 We’re working with the developers to help move this amazing structure!

 Sadly, after months of exploring alternate possibilities, it was announced this week that Lavender Avenue Park House in Northgate Park will be deconstructed.
 The structure, which was on our 2012 Places in Peril list, sits in